Carrion-lab/bacLIFE/README.md

 ```
 mv download/genomes_renamed/* data/
 ```

-*In the genome format name, the user must avoid adding any special characters, that is not a alphabet letter, number , dash or dot.
-This applies specially to the strain name which also should be of less than 10 characters long.

 To run microLife with your own genomes they should follow the format "*Genus_species_strain_O.fna*"* and be stored in the `data/`.
 Then, you  must use the script *src/rename_genomes.R* to change the input genome strain names into a MicroLife friendly format in the following way:
 ```